Mah-En/Life-Expectancy-Analysis-using-Regression-and-Statistical-Testing/README.md

 This study analyzes life expectancy data provided by the World Health Organization (WHO) to understand the impact of socioeconomic and health indicators on life expectancy.
 We perform data preprocessing, statistical hypothesis testing, correlation analysis, and regression modeling to explore insights into country-level life expectancy outcomes.
 The analysis includes both models with and without country-specific information.
 The study concludes with insights into predictive modeling strategies for public health forecasting and discusses implications for global health policy.

 ## Introduction
 Life expectancy is a fundamental metric used to measure the health and well-being of populations across countries.
 It is influenced by a multitude of factors including healthcare quality, disease prevalence, nutrition, education, and economic status.
 Understanding these influences can guide national and international organizations in crafting more effective health policies.
-In this project, we leverage the WHO life expectancy dataset to conduct in-depth exploratory and inferential analysis, culminating in the creation of predictive models.
+In this project, I leverage the WHO life expectancy dataset to conduct in-depth exploratory and inferential analysis, culminating in the creation of predictive models.

 ## Data Description and Preprocessing
 The dataset comprises records from 193 countries between 2000 and 2015.
 It includes 22 variables capturing economic indicators, healthcare statistics, immunization rates, and demographic data.